-- Have current vaccinations for all your household pets and negative FeLV/FIV tests for all cats in your home.
+- Have current vaccinations for all your household pets in your home.

 - Agree to keep foster felines indoors, at all times.

-- Agree to a home visit with the program coordinators.
+- Agree to a virtual home visit with our program coordinator.

 - Attend and complete the foster care orientation class.